A lot of this is TV-related, but since TV shows tell stories, I feel like it’s worth talking about here.

 Another example: Natalie Manning of Chicago Med fame.
 Like Pam, she started standing up for herself a bit more–and the online community hated it.
 I am not sure where these accusations of being selfish and whiny come from.
 Although she is definitely flawed (like all characters in the show, something I feel it excels at) these accusations seem to come out of left field.
 Natalie simply gets more hate for it because of her personality.

 I imagine that modern society has its impact, too—people want edgier over kind and gentle.
 But is it worth hating them over when they deviate from a certain type (as long as its in character), or because they–heaven forbid–actually stand up for themselves?
 I personally like characters like Pam because I can see myself in them.
-And it’s also concerning to me, slightly, that the good, girl-next-door characters are being hated on.
+And it’s also concerning to me, slightly, that the good, girl-next-door characters are being hated on, maybe mindlessly as characters take turns in the limelight through Internet fanbases.
 Characters who aren’t overly quirky have a place in TV and real life, too, and are good for balance.
-These characters are simply just….flawed, like everyone, and don’t deserve disrespect because they are “nice” or “good.”
+These characters are simply just flawed, like everyone, and don’t deserve disrespect because they are “nice” or “good.”

 Thoughts?
 Which characters here do you like or dislike?